 Court Martial Defense

-Military Law - Court Martial Defense
+Colorado SPrings Court Martial Defense Lawyer

 At Aviso Law, we understand the stress and complexity involved with being suspected of committing a crime in the military, and we are experts at the types of court-martial involved.
 It takes an adept, knowledgeable lawyer experienced in military law and court martial defense to successfully represent you.
-At Aviso Law our military attorneys provide world-class representation to the Colorado Springs, Denver and Douglas county areas, and we have the experience, skill and client-focused approach needed to ensure the best possible outcome for you.

 Being suspected of committing a crime in the military can come with serious consequences.
 Commanders put service members suspected of committing crimes into pretrial confinement, give them Article 15s, initiate separation proceedings and have the authority to charge military members with federal offenses that can result in years of confinement.